Reverse Osmosis Machines Industrial/Power

 The key differences between reverse osmosis and filtration are the predominant removal mechanism in membrane filtration is straining, or size exclusion, so the process can theoretically achieve perfect efficiency regardless of parameters such as the solution's pressure and concentration.
 Reverse osmosis also involves diffusion, making the process dependent on pressure, flow rate, and other conditions.

-Other advantages of Reverse Osmosis
+Advantages of Reverse Osmosis

 - Improves taste, odor, appearance and quality of water